LiUSemWeb/OBG-gen/README.md

 You can find more details regarding the evaluation of the framework in [this folder](evaluation/README.md).

 ## Publication
 Li H, Hartig O, Armiento R, Lambrix P. Ontology-based GraphQL server generation for data access and data integration.
 Semantic Web.
 2024.
-DOI:[10.3233/SW-233550](http://doi.org/10.3233/SW-233550)
+DOI: [10.3233/SW-233550](http://doi.org/10.3233/SW-233550)